Pull-off bottle cap: History

+Patent

 In 1974 AB Wicanders Korkfabriker of Sweden patented the MaxiCap.
 The MaxiCap was produced from 1979 at Wicanders’ factory in Hämeenlinna Finland, now known has Finn-Korkki Oy.
 A MaxiCap is an aluminium closure with scoring and a tab to pull.
 They were easier to use than the ALKA and pre-manufactured outside of the bottling plant.
 This allowed for increased production speeds on the bottling line.

 Soon after the MaxiCap came the RingCrown closure.
 Invented in the early 1980s it was originally called MaxiCrown and later became known as RingCrown.
 The RingCrown is easier to use than its predecessors because it has an attached ring rather than a static pull off tab.